 Cheapest non-owner car insurance companies in Connecticut

-The table below shows the most affordable non-owner car insurance companies in Connecticut.
+Compare the cheapest non-owner car insurance companies in Connecticut below.

 CompanyAverage annual premiumAverage monthly premium